galaxyproject/training-material/topics/genome-annotation/tutorials/annotation-with-maker/tutorial.md

 >
 {: .hands_on}

-> ### {% icon question %} Questions
->
-> 1. How many genes where predicted by Maker?
-> 2. What is the medium length of these genes?
->
-> > ### {% icon solution %} Solution
-> >
-> > 1.
-I don't know, I should check.
-TODO
-> > 2.
-I don't know, I should check.
-TODO
-> >
-> {: .solution}
->
-{: .question}

 ## Busco

 Just as we did for the genome at the beginning, we can use BUSCO to check the quality of this first Maker annotation.
-Instead of looking for known genes in the genome sequence, this time it will analyse the predicted genes.
+Instead of looking for known genes in the genome sequence, BUSCO will look for known transcript sequences of the genes predicted by Maker.

-First we need to compute all the transcript sequences corresponding to the genes predicted by Maker.
-Then, BUSCO will look for known transcript sequences in this predicted set.
+First we need to compute all the transcript sequences from the Maker annotation.

 > ### {% icon hands_on %} Hands-on: Task description
 >